NotAShelf/nvf/docs/release-notes/rl-0.7.md

     yourself by adding `vim.opt.listchars:append({ eol = '<char>' })` to your lua configuration

+- Pre-compile lua files using LuaJIT for performance.
+Can be disabled with `vim.byteCompileLua = false`.

 [Neovim documentation on `vim.cmd`]: https://neovim.io/doc/user/lua.html#vim.cmd()

 - Make Neovim's configuration file entirely Lua based.
 This comes with a few